FavioVazquez/GettingAndCleaningDataCourseProject/README.md

 ## This project

-In this project, I created a run_analysis.R that answer some questions asked by the coursera course, but in summary this script will:
+In this project, I created a run_analysis.R that answer some questions asked by the coursera course, but in summary this script:

 * Converts the raw data into R data frame objects